 |No formal education||5 or more years||Design, construction, repair, operation, or inspection of in-service piping systems, of which one year must be in supervision or performance of inspection activities as described in API 570.|

-Questions on the API 570 Piping Inspector Certification exam are derived from the publications listed in the Publications Effectivity Sheet.
+- Publications Effectivity Sheet - Questions on the API 570 exam are derived from the publications listed in this document.

-Refer to the Body of Knowledge for the specific topics included in the API 570 examination.
+- Body of Knowledge - List of specific topics included in the API 570 exam

-The API 570 exam day is 7.5 hours long, and includes a short tutorial session, 2.75 hours for the closed-book portion, a 45-minute lunch break, and 3.75 hours for the open-book section.
+- The API 570 exam day is 7.5 hours long - a short tutorial session, 2.75 hours for the closed-book portion, a 45-minute lunch break and 3.75 hours for the open-book portion.

-There are 150 questions on the API 570 exam, of which only 125 are scored.
+- There are 150 questions on the API 570 exam, of which only 125 are scored.
 The remaining 25 are pretest questions.
 Starting in June 2020, there will be 170 questions on the API 570 exam, of which only 140 are scored.
 The remaining 30 are pretest questions.

 - API 570 Piping inspectors need to apply for recertification every three (3) years.
 Apply online in the ICP Portal.